myned/watcher/README.md

 7. Paste generated URL into a browser to invite the bot
 ### systemd service
 Run in the background on most Linux machines\
-This assumes that the project folder is located at `~/.git/Watcher`\
+This assumes that the project folder is located at `~/.git/watcher`\
 Change the `WorkingDirectory` path in `watcher.service` if this is not the case
 1. Go to project folder
 ```
-cd Watcher
+cd watcher
 ```
 2. Copy user service file
 ```